ray-project/ray/doc/source/tune.rst

 Ray Tune: Hyperparameter Optimization Framework
 ===============================================

 This document describes Ray Tune, a hyperparameter tuning framework for long-running tasks such as RL and deep learning training.
+Ray Tune makes it easy to go from running one or more experiments on a single machine to running on a cluster with efficient search algorithms.

 It has the following features:

+-  Integration with visualization tools such as `TensorBoard <https://www.tensorflow.org/get_started/summaries_and_tensorboard>`__, `rllab's VisKit <https://media.readthedocs.org/pdf/rllab/latest/rllab.pdf>`__, and a `parallel coordinates visualization <https://en.wikipedia.org/wiki/Parallel_coordinates>`__.

+-  Resource-aware scheduling, including support for concurrent runs of algorithms that may themselves be parallel and distributed.

 -  Distributed implementations of early stopping algorithms such as `Median Stopping Rule <https://research.google.com/pubs/pub46180.html>`__ and `HyperBand <https://arxiv.org/abs/1603.06560>`__.
 There is also an implementation of `Population Based Training (PBT) <#population-based-training>`__.

--  Integration with visualization tools such as `TensorBoard <https://www.tensorflow.org/get_started/summaries_and_tensorboard>`__, `rllab's VisKit <https://media.readthedocs.org/pdf/rllab/latest/rllab.pdf>`__, and a `parallel coordinates visualization <https://en.wikipedia.org/wiki/Parallel_coordinates>`__.

 -  Flexible trial variant generation, including grid search, random search, and conditional parameter distributions.

--  Resource-aware scheduling, including support for concurrent runs of algorithms that may themselves be parallel and distributed.

 You can find the code for Ray Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.